adigaboy/node_users_management/README.md

 This tool serves as a backend service that provides APIs to manage users DB.

-It offers 3 APIs to do so:
+It offers 3 APIs to do so.

+## How to use
 1. **GET /users**
 <br>Used to get a list of all current users in the system.
 2. **POST /users**